-Incident Command System (ICS)
+Incident Command System

-Enbridge utilizes the ICS for managing a response to an emergency.
+Enbridge utilizes the Incident Command System (ICS) for managing a response to an emergency.

-The ICS organizational structure is designed to coordinate with other responding agencies and to include those agencies inside the Command Post to manage a coordinated response.
+The ICS organizational structure is designed to coordinate with other responding agencies and to include those agencies inside a unified Command Post for a coordinated response.